 Gemma Vine (right), solicitor for Liam’s family, said: “Liam’s death echoes the repeated failings highlighted in previous inquests involving deaths within this establishment and identifies serious flaws in the management of prisoners who are at risk of suicide, self harm and bullying.
 The systems that are currently in place are failing to protect the young men in their care and these deaths will keep occurring until the appropriate action is taken by the prison to make necessary changes.”

 This week, the inquest of 19-year-old Jake Foxall (left) took place.
-Jake, who was from Oxfordshire, was on remand at Glen Parva, having been charged with robbery.
+Jake, who was from Oxfordshire, was on remand at Glen Parva, having been charged by the police with robbery.
 He was not serving a prison sentence, but was detained until the trial was to be held.

 At his inquest, an inmate told the jury that Jake was in fear of bullies, who intended to punish him for a prison debt racked up by his cousin.